larryknaebelobsidian/kingdom/Proposition 161. This Kingdom will not be re-established until after Antichrist is overthrown..md

 Peters discusses reasons why Satan cannot be the Antichrist, or a direct offspring of Satan - Obs.
 4 notes

+Man of Sin
+son of perdition
+the wicked one
+the prince that shall come

 >Whether he is to be expected personally, as one individual embodiment  of evil, we would not dogmatically pronounce; still we would not forget that both ancient and historical interpretation points this way.
 >p.
 682 Vol. 2 Prop.
 161 Obs.
 4 note 2